CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-04.md

 <validation step="fc47683a-ad10-4e59-b6bb-db3503bc9690" />

-You can find more references about Document Summarization from here: [Quickstart: Get started with Language Studio - Azure AI Services | Microsoft Docs](https://docs.microsoft.com/en-us/azure/AI-services/language-service/language-studio).
-Use this article to learn about Language Studio, and testing features of Azure AI Service for Language Integration.
+You can find more references about Document Summarization here: [Quickstart: Get started with Language Studio - Azure AI Services | Microsoft Docs](https://docs.microsoft.com/en-us/azure/AI-services/language-service/language-studio).
+Use this article to learn about Language Studio, and test the features of Azure AI Service for Language Integration.

 ## Summary